A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Indentation of SMAs

 Note that the minimization problem~\eqref{eq-min} is subject to equality and inequality constraints on the internal variables $\bar{\bm{\varepsilon}}^\text{t}$ and $\eta$, see Eq.~\eqref{eq-const}$_{2,3}$.

 To complete the model, the temperature $T$ is determined by solving the heat conduction equation.
-A full thermomechanically-coupled model is achieved by formulating the internal heat source $\dot{R}$ such that two main heat sources are accounted for, namely the latent heat of transformation and the heat generated by mechanical dissipation.
+A thermomechanically-coupled model is achieved by formulating the internal heat source $\dot{R}$ to account for the two primary heat contributors, namely the latent heat of transformation and the heat produced by mechanical dissipation.
 Thus, $\dot{R}$ takes the form

 where $\dot{\eta}=\Delta \eta/\Delta t$ in the incremental setting.
 The (isotropic) heat conduction equation is then given by